Medically reviewed by Drugs.com. Last updated on Aug 24, 2023.

 The active ingredient in the system is testosterone.
 The remaining components of the system are pharmacologically inactive.

-Male hypogonadism has two main etiologies.
+Male hypogonadism, a clinical syndrome resulting from insufficient secretion of testosterone, has two main etiologies.
 Primary hypogonadism is caused by defects of the gonads, such as Klinefelter Syndrome or Leydig cell aplasia, whereas secondary hypogonadism is the failure of the hypothalamus (or pituitary) to produce sufficient gonadotropins (FSH, LH).

 Circulating testosterone is primarily bound in the serum to sex hormone-binding globulin (SHBG) and albumin.
 Approximately 40% of testosterone in plasma is bound to SHBG, 2% remains unbound (free) and the rest is bound to albumin and other proteins.